 Talent placing the same filtrate on the same collection tube.

-Wash the filter cartridge with 700 microliters of Wash solution 2 or 3 prepared in ACS grade 100% ethanol [1], and centrifuge at 10,000 times g for a minute [2].
+Wash the filter cartridge with 700 microliters of Wash solution 2/3 prepared in ACS grade 100% ethanol [1], and centrifuge at 10,000 times g for a minute [2].
 Discard the obtained filtrate from the collection tube [3] and place the filter cartridge into same collection tube [4].

-Talent washing filter with 700 µL of Wash solution 2 or 3.
+Talent washing filter with 700 µL of Wash solution 2/3.

 Talent centrifuging the filter.